-If you're a Northern Irish student you may be able to borrow up to £5,500 towards the cost of tuition fees for a Masters degree, Postgraduate Certificate or Postgraduate Diploma at any UK university.
+If you're a Northern Irish student you may be able to borrow up to £5,500 towards the cost of tuition fees for a master's degree, postgraduate certificate or postgraduate diploma at any publicly funded UK university.
 You can choose to study a full-time or part-time programme lasting up to three years.

 The loan will be paid to the university by the Student Loans Company.
 You will not receive any money directly into your own bank account.